Comparing dates using conditional statements

 360056980473ScreenShot2020-01-27at53417PM.jpg

-Output value depending on a date comparison
+Output values depending on date comparisons

 For another approach, you may want to measure the days between the current date and time, and a static date field (like the date the invoice was billed).
 Adding in a conditional IF statement allows you to do the following: